 The first thing I learned about Dr. Glasser was that he did not believe in mental illness.
 He believed that everything was a choice — that we choose everything we do (even to be unhappy or mentally ill).

 This included everything from feeling mildly depressed to being schizophrenic.
 He also was against pharmacologic therapy for mental illness.
 He thought that if mental illness was not real, it did not make sense to take medication for it.
 I was immediately turned off by this theory.
 I do believe in mental illness and that some people absolutely require medication.

-Because I disagreed with this major theory, I spent most of my course feeling like Dr. Glasser was simply wrong.1 As I read his obituary yesterday, I started to wonder if that approach had been a mistake.
+Because I disagreed with this major theory, I spent most of my course feeling like Dr. Glasser was simply wrong. ((I did not select to take the class on Dr. Glasser’s theories because I was particularly interested in the topic; I took it because it counted toward an elective credit and was offered in a time slot that worked for me. )) As I read his obituary yesterday, I started to wonder if that approach had been a mistake.
 Could every idea the man had be faulty simply because I disagreed with a piece of it?
 I was curious, so keeping an open mind, I pulled out my books from the class and started reading.

 An introductory chapter on choice theory introduced its major ideas:

 1. Other people can’t make us happy or miserable.
 They can only give us information that we process, then decide what to do.

 I am fine with this.
 It sounds like a reiteration of not being able to change the behavior of others, you can only change your own reaction to it.
 All right, score one for Dr. Glasser.

 2. We are more in control of our lives than we realize we are.
 You should stop seeing yourself as a victim or that your brain has insurmountable imbalances.